Until Dec. 17th! Spend $75, Get $20 eGift Card.

 Wet hands transfer germs more easily than do dry hands so be sure to dry your hands completely before cleaning or dressing the wound2.
 To further prevent the spread of germs, use disposable gloves when cleaning and dressing the injury.

-Step 3: Stop the bleeding
+Step 3: Stop the Bleeding

 Stop any bleeding by applying gentle pressure to the wound with a clean cloth.
 If the wound is on the arms or legs, elevate the injured area above the level of the heart.
 Continue applying pressure until the bleeding stops – you may have to apply pressure for 15 minutes to stop stubborn bleeding from small wounds3 .